Introduction: Why innovation isn't a luxury

 Why a defined Innovation Strategy pays off

-Companies with a defined innovation strategy:
+Companies with a defined strategy for innovation:

 • Respond more quickly to disruption